leewtai/leewtai.github.io/courses/README.md

 ## Courses

-My professional background started in research, customer-facing data science models, data quality, then finally consulting.
-My teaching philosophy is highly influenced by this.
-I believe students need to learn to turn ideas into mathematically definitions, then into executable code with actual data.
+I believe students need to learn to turn ideas into mathematically definitions, then these definitions into executable code.

 Here's a list of my personal belief what people with different degrees should be able to do:
 - A student with a minor in statistics should be able to **recognize problems** and